-5. Appointment and Remuneration of Auditor
+5. Appointment and Remuneration of an Auditor

-Davidson & Company LLP, Chartered Accountants, of Suite 1200, 609 Granville Street, Vancouver, British Columbia, is currently the Auditor of the Corporation.
-Unless otherwise directed, it is the intention of the Management Designees to vote the Proxies in favour of an ordinary resolution reappointing Davidson & Company LLP, as the Auditor and authorizing the Board to approve the compensation of the Auditor.
+Davidson & Company LLP, Chartered Professional Accountants, of Suite 1200, 609 Granville Street, Vancouver, British Columbia, is currently the Auditor of the Corporation.
+The Board recommends that Shareholders vote in favour of the re-election of the proposed auditor.
+Unless otherwise directed, it is the intention of the Management Designees to vote the Proxies in favour of an ordinary resolution re-electing Davidson & Company LLP, as the Auditor and authorizing the Board to approve the compensation of the Auditor.